perinatal resources

 Brief Encounters

-Meetings gather at the Peace House (2116 NE 18th Ave in Portland) and are led by trained facilitators.
+Meetings gather at the Peace House on the first Monday of the month at 6:30pm (2116 NE 18th Ave in Portland) and are led by trained facilitators.
 Separate Meetings held for:

 • Parents of Infant Loss and Pregnancy Loss, Including Early Pregnancy Loss